 UPDATE: Person of interest identified in deadly Marshall shooting

-MARSHALL - The Missouri State Highway Patrol confirmed one person died and two others were hurt in a shooting Thursday.
+MARSHALL - Police released the names of the four people shot Thursday, and are still looking for a person of interest.

+One of the victims, 52-year-old Calvin Bosley, died from his injuries.
+The other three are identified as John Winfrey, 66; Jackie White, 47; and Lakesha Morrow, 36.
+Their current conditions have not been released.

-Police identified a person of interest in the case as 41-year-old Terrell Palmer.
+Police identified a person of interest in the case as 41-year-old Terrelle Palmer.
 He is not in custody at this time.

 According to a news release, police got a call about the shooting shortly after 11 a.m.
 They responded to a home on South Olson Avenue and found three people with gunshot wounds.
 Two were taken by helicopter to Columbia, and one was treated at Marshall's Fitzgibbon Hospital.